tbleken/Pandora/documents/panta.md

 This file is also a perfect place to store your frequently used `Pandora` "commands"

+Update: You can now have more than one of these testing areas, all will have names that start with `Pandora`.

 | You type:                |        Result after pressing `F8`                                |
 |:-------------------------|:----------------------------------------------------------|